washingtonpost/django-mongolier/README.md

 django-mongolier is a wrapper for `pymongo` that adds many of the happy django bits for using mongodb in a normal django app.

-You don't need any sort of special django-nosql or anything else, all you need is django >=1.31 and pymongo (and django-tastypie for the apis).
+You don't need any sort of special django-nosql or anything else, all you need is django >=1.31 and pymongo (and django-tastypie<=0.9.11 for the apis).

 The goal of this was to only abstract out the annoying bits (AutoReconnect exceptions, mainly) while leaving the standard query syntax of `pymongo` in.